-The algorithm developed by the investigators was derived by studying VA's patient population from 2001–2009.
-The team identified a range of factors from age, gender, and race to service-connected disabilities, homelessness, and hospitalizations that could be part of a formula for finding Veterans at high risk of suicide.
+The algorithm, developed by the investigators in collaboration with STARRS investigators, was derived by studying VA's patient population from 2001–2009.
+The team identified a range of factors, from age, gender, and race to service-connected disabilities, homelessness, and hospitalizations, that could be part of a formula for finding Veterans at high risk of suicide.

 The team used the formula to identify about 600 Veterans whose suicide risk was 60 to 80 percent higher than that of other VA patients.
 The researchers envision the approach being used along with information obtained during clinical encounters to provide at-risk Veterans with enhanced prevention and treatment services.

-While the studies described above and others help clinicians identify patients who are at risk of harming themselves, other VA researchers are looking into ways to decrease that risk.
+While the studies described above and others help clinicians identify patients who are at risk of harming themselves, VA researchers are also considering ways to decrease that risk.